 But Cohen’s t-shirt sized conventions are somewhat arbitrary and it is not difficult to conceive of situations where a small effect observed in one setting might be considered more important than a large effect observed in another.
 As always, context matters when interpreting results.

-For more on how to do this, check out my book Effect Size Matters.
+For more on interpreting effect sizes, see my book Effect Size Matters: